riinaalisah/Vigenere-ciphers/documentation/weekly_reports/week3.md

 Everything has been pretty straightforward, no problems

 #### What next
-- encyption to its own class
+- encryption to its own class
 - begin working on data structures